milesstevenson/pong/README.md

+### Requirements ###
-Requirements: [Python 3.3](http://www.python.org/getit/releases/3.3.0/) and [Pygame 1.9 for Python 3.3](https://bitbucket.org/pygame/pygame/downloads).
+[Python 3.3](http://www.python.org/getit/releases/3.3.0/) and [Pygame 1.9 for Python 3.3](https://bitbucket.org/pygame/pygame/downloads).
 It seems that although previous versions of the latter have been usable on both Windows and Linux, currently this version is only usable in Windows.

 ## Current Features ##
 * Bouncing ball sprite across the screen